matter-labs/zksync-lite-docs/docs/zkevm/README.md

 ### What is a ZK Rollup?

-ZK Rollups are a layer 2 scaling solution that uses validity proofs to scale computation: each batch of transactions comes with a cryptographic proof (ZK-SNARK) that is verified by an Ethereum smart contract.
+ZK Rollups are a layer 2 scaling solution that uses cryptographic <em>validity proofs</em> to scale computation: each batch of transactions comes with a cryptographic proof (SNARK) that is verified by an Ethereum smart contract.
 This way every single transaction is fully verified by all Ethereum full nodes before a block is finalized.

 ### How secure is a ZK Rollup?

 Out of all the scaling solutions, ZK Rollups are the [most secure](https://medium.com/matter-labs/evaluating-ethereum-l2-scaling-solutions-a-comparison-framework-b6b2f410f955).
-They rely purely on math to fully inherit the security of L1, which is critical for function in highly adversarial environments.
+They rely purely on math to fully inherit the security of L1, which is critical for functioning in highly adversarial environments.
 Other scaling solutions, instead, rely on economic guarantees or third parties, and thus offer far weaker security properties.

-Validation of state changes in ZK Rollups is done through the computation of a zero knowledge proof: if any of the state changes is invalid the proof cannot be produced and, in turn, this means that the entity validating cannot include invalid state changes.
-That’s why we call them sequencers and not validators: they don’t validate transactions, the Ethereum smart contract does by relying on pure math.
-We don’t need to trust them or monitor them for frauds, since they cannot commit any fraud.
+Validation of state changes in ZK Rollups is done through the computation of a validity proof: if any of the state changes is invalid a proof cannot be produced and, in turn, this means that the validating entity cannot include invalid state changes.
+That’s why we call them sequencers and not validators: they don’t validate transactions - the Ethereum smart contract does.
+By relying on pure math, we don’t need to trust them or monitor them for frauds, since they cannot commit any fraud.

 ### How scalable is a ZK Rollup?